hoppersroppers/training/Core/1.IntroductionToHacking/5-HowComputer/5-Internet.md

    * DNS stuff, direct ip

    * What is the path of a website load
+   * How do websites work?
+   * How do web apps work?

    * whois, stuff like that
    * Technical Architecture